SonawaneAshwini/Web-Mini-Projects/README.md

 - Various APIs

 ## Prerequisites
-Before running these projects, ensure you have the following installed on your machine:
+Before running these projects, ensure you have the following installed on your machine :
 - A web browser (e.g., Chrome, Firefox, Safari)
 - A text editor or IDE (e.g., VS Code, Sublime Text)